The Pro Bono Program: Frequently Asked Questions

 Does translating work qualify?

-Translation (written or oral) work that is performed for a pro bono case qualifies.
+Translation (written or oral) work that is performed in conjunction with a law-related pro bono case qualifies.

 Does work for a student public service organization qualify?

-Work with a student public service organization that is not supervised by an attorney and/or not law-related such as tutoring, donating blood, fund-raising, home-building projects, or Big Brother/Big Sister does not qualify for the Pro Bono Challenge.
-Any appropriately supervised legal work will qualify.
-If you have a question as to whether or not a particular project qualifies, please contact us at firstname.lastname@example.org before volunteering.
+Work with a student public service organization that is not supervised by an attorney and/or not law-related (such as tutoring, donating blood, fund-raising, home-building projects, or Big Brother/Big Sister) does not qualify for the Pro Bono Challenge.
+Any appropriately supervised work necessitating the use of legal skills will qualify.
+If you have a question as to whether or not a particular project qualifies, please contact us at email@example.com before volunteering.